Oyster reef restoration: Europe

-The historical habitat of the native oyster species, the European flat oyster Ostrea edulis, ranged from the Norwegian Sea near North Ireland and the UK to Mediterranean Sea.
+The native oyster species, the European flat oyster Ostrea edulis, historically ranged from the Norwegian Sea near North Ireland and the UK to Mediterranean Sea.
 Oysters were found in subtidal coastal waters and in the offshore deeper waters of the North Sea and Eastern Channel until the 19th century.
 Currently, the species is considered functionally extinct in the German and Belgian North Sea.
 Wild populations remain in along the western coast of Sweden and southern coast of Norway.
 One of the current challenges limited to Europe in restoring oyster reef is the presence of the invasive parasite Bonamia ostreae.
 Historically, the rapid decline in oyster reefs was the result of overfishing and exploitation of efficient fishery practices for centuries which eventually led to oyster fishing as an inviable and unprofitable source of economic value.
 Overall, the production of oysters in Europe has reduced by 60%.

+China and Japan

+China, a region of high oyster diversity with 15-23 native species and a millennium of oyster cultivation, has experienced a dramatic decline in its coastal shallow sea of oyster reefs over the past three decades.
+Reefs in the Bohai Bay including the Hangu oyster reef experiencing a 70% loss due to algal farming rapidly expanding in the area, taking over and smothering the benthic populations.
+Similarly the Daijawa oyster reef in Laizhou Bay experiencing a 90% loss.
+Several factors have contributed to the overall oyster reef decline in China, including overfishing for the use of food and lime, habitat loss as city expansion increases, pollution from chemical industries, and hydrologic alterations reducing reproductive success.

+Japan has a long history of oyster farming.
+Its history began when a Japanese fisherman found that oysters would attach to the rocks and bamboo branches of shallow waters.
+Japan is home to 13-30 species of oysters, including the commercially important Crassostrea gigas.
+However, in the recent years, Japan has faced an oyster reef decline, with mass oyster die-offs in once highly productive farms.
+The Momotori district of the Toshikima Island in Toba, Mie Prefecture, a usually major farming area, has faced a major decline in oyster success in the recent seasons.
+Die off's of 60-90% have been recorded due to higher summer sea temperatures.
+Fluctuating population numbers of the Crassostrea gigas has been recorded in the Seto Inland Sea of Western Japan.
+Environmental stressors such as low salinity, food availability, and pCO2 have all been linked to negatively impact oyster numbers in the Seto Inland Sea.